 (6) Investment activity by state-chartered credit unions, except as provided in § 741.3(a)(3) of this chapter.

 The following definitions apply to this part:

-Borrowing repurchase transaction means a transaction in which the Federal credit union agrees to sell a security to a counterparty and to repurchase the same or an identical security from that counterparty at a specified future date and at a specified price.
+(e) Borrowing repurchase transaction means a transaction in which the federal credit union agrees to sell a security to a counterparty and to repurchase the same or an identical security from that counterparty at a specified future date and at a specified price.

-Collective investment fund means a fund maintained by a national bank under 12 CFR part 9 (Comptroller of the Currency's regulations).
+(g) Collective investment fund means a fund maintained by a national bank under part 9 of the Comptroller of the Currency's regulations.

 (1) It has one or more underlyings and one or more notional amounts or payment provisions or both that determine the amount of the settlement or settlements, and, in some cases, whether or not a settlement is required;